From-Later/wwwfromlater/compersia.md

 **The “world of barren opportunities facing today’s young people”** means that basic stages of adulthood are no longer attainable at the same time as previous generations, leading to a certain need for transience around housing, jobs, and relationships. [∎](https://www.theguardian.com/world/2016/mar/07/revealed-30-year-economic-betrayal-dragging-down-generation-y-income){:target="_bank"}

 **The Collective London** offers “a new way to live, work, and play.”
-It is the largest shared living space designed for millennials, who are extending the transient period of early adulthood longer than any previous generation. [∎](ttps://www.thecollective.com/){:target="_bank"}
+It is the largest shared living space designed for millennials, who are extending the transient period of early adulthood longer than any previous generation. [∎](https://www.thecollective.com/){:target="_bank"}

 **Egalitarian economic arrangements of full income sharing**, along with other cooperative structures of living, are gaining popularity and shifting from more rural agricultural homesteads to urban group houses in major city centers.
 The Federation of Egalitarian Communities, for example, is a network of communal groups across North America, joined together to create a lifestyle based on equality, cooperation, and harmony. [∎](http://www.thefec.org/communities/){:target="_bank"}

 ### Identity Complexity

 New and newly visible ways of forming identity reveal that it is not only intersectional but may also be plural, fluid, and dynamic.
 As a result, the variety of recognized social identities is proliferating.
-With implications for language, infrastructure, safety, and healthcare—the politics of identity are an area of considerable controversy and conflict.
+With implications for language, infrastructure, safety, and healthcare – the politics of identity are an area of considerable controversy and conflict.

-**Dating app, Tinder, has introduced thirty-seven new gender options**, allowing users to select and update their status at will. [∎](https://blog.gotinder.com/genders/){:target="_bank"}
+**The dating app, Tinder, has introduced thirty-seven new gender options**, allowing users to select and update their status at will. [∎](https://blog.gotinder.com/genders/){:target="_bank"}

 **California’s “Gender Recognition Act,”** recognizes a third, non-binary gender category for Californians who do not identify as either male or female.
 The state has introduced gender-neutral birth certificates. [∎](https://www.smithsonianmag.com/smart-news/california-becomes-first-state-introduce-gender-neutral-birth-certificates-180965343/#g84be8QpMyw34WMu.99){:target="_bank"}

-**The internet meme, “I sexually identify as an attack helicopter”** represents a view that dismisses identity liberalism as ridiculous, excessively politically correct, and counterproductive to rational thought. [∎](https://knowyourmeme.com/memes/i-sexually-identify-as-an-attack-helicopter){:target="_bank"}
+**The Internet meme, “I sexually identify as an attack helicopter”** represents a view that dismisses identity liberalism as ridiculous, excessively politically correct, and counterproductive to rational thought. [∎](https://knowyourmeme.com/memes/i-sexually-identify-as-an-attack-helicopter){:target="_bank"}

 ### New Forms of Kinship

 Kinship today has evolved beyond nuclear-family norms into multilayered and complex structures.
 People are experimenting with different ways of coupling, having kids, pooling resources, dividing labour, living together, and parting ways that are beyond inherited norms and presumptions.

-**“A cambrian explosion of different relationship patterns”** is evolutionary psychologist Geoffrey Miller’s description of evolving forms of kinship; even the ones that fail could significantly alter monogamy and how it’s exercised. [∎](https://www.youtube.com/watch?v=G5M8r9sLKi0&feature=youtu.be&t=27m){:target="_bank"}
+**“A cambrian explosion of different relationship patterns”** is how evolutionary psychologist Geoffrey Miller describes the evolving forms of kinship; even the ones that fail could significantly alter monogamy and how it’s exercised. [∎](https://www.youtube.com/watch?v=G5M8r9sLKi0&feature=youtu.be&t=27m){:target="_bank"}

 **Fictive kin** is someone not related by blood, marriage, or adoption who is considered to play the role of a family member.
 This has the potential to become more widespread as the number of solo households in Canada continues to rise. [∎](https://www.theglobeandmail.com/life/fictive-kinship-it-turns-out-you-can-pick-your-family/article7493317/){:target="_bank"}